PRIVACY & SECURITY

-Countries outside of the European Economic Area (EEA) do not always offer the same levels of protection to your personal data, so European law has prohibited transfers of personal data outside of the EEA unless the transfer meets certain criteria.
+Countries outside of the United Kingdom and European Economic Area (EEA) do not always offer the same levels of protection to your personal data, so UK law has prohibited transfers of personal data to third countries unless the transfer meets certain criteria.

-We have put in place procedures to deal with data breaches in accordance with the GDPR (General Data protection regulation) and we will notify you and any applicable regulator of a breach where we are legally required to do so.
+We have put in place procedures to deal with data breaches in accordance with the UK GDPR (General Data protection regulation) and we will notify you and any applicable regulator of a breach where we are legally required to do so.

-We will only retain your personal data for as long as necessary to fulfil the purposes we collected it for, including for the purposes of satisfying any legal, regulatory. accounting, or reporting requirements.
+We will only retain your personal data for as long as necessary to fulfil the purposes we collected it for, including for the purposes of satisfying any legal, regulatory, accounting, or reporting requirements.

 To determine the appropriate retention period for personal data, we consider the amount, nature, and sensitivity of the personal data, the potential risk of harm from unauthorised use or disclosure of your personal data, the purposes for which we process your personal data and whether we can achieve those purposes through other means, and the applicable legal requirements.